 Make sure your roof is dry before attempting to climb onto it from your ladder.
 Always have an assistant securely hold the ladder for safety.

 Remove Chimney Caps

 To access the flue, remove the chimney caps by turning out the screws on the caps with your cordless drill.
 Place the caps well away from you so that you do not trip over them or accidentally kick them off the roof.

-Turn the chimney sweeping brush onto the first extension rod.
+Attach the chimney sweeping brush to the first extension rod.
 Keep the additional rods nearby because you will need to add them to the first rod.

 Scrub the Chimney